Economy · April 2026

 What People Are Actually Buying

-Put it together, and the wealth migration is not a flight to better.
-It is a flight to a cheaper place.
-Of the roughly $30 billion flowing into the top inflow states in 2023, about $25 billion went to states that rank below the national median on livability.
-People are buying lower mortgages, lower taxes, and the absence of a California winter or a New York City commute.
-Florida is the one place where those things combine with actual infrastructure quality of healthcare, safety, or schools.
-They are.
-Everywhere else, the trade is real and measurable.
+The wealth migration is not a flight to better.
+It is a flight to cheaper.
+Of $30 billion moved into the top inflow states, $25 billion went to states that rank below the national median on livability.
+People aren't buying healthcare, safety, or schools.
+They are buying lower mortgages, lower taxes, and the absence of weather.
+Florida is the one state where those things come together with quality.
+Everywhere else, the trade is real.

 The Cascade

-The consequences run in both directions.
-Destination states get tax revenue but inherit the demand pressure that already broke the coast.
-Housing prices in Austin and Phoenix have already started climbing toward what drove people out of California in the first place.
-The origin states bleed tax base from cities and counties that still need to fund hospitals and schools at the country's highest standard, with fewer residents to share the cost.
-The wealth gap between American zip codes is being physically redistributed, one moving truck at a time.
+The implications run in both directions.
+The destination states get tax revenue but inherit the demand pressure that already broke the coast — housing prices in Austin and Phoenix have already started climbing toward what drove people out of California.
+The origin states bleed tax base from places that still need to fund hospitals and schools at the country's highest standard.
+The wealth gap between American zip codes is not stabilizing.
+It is being redistributed.

 The Question Ahead

-The real question is whether Florida's playbook can be copied.
-Florida absorbs $21 billion a year in part because it has built housing and because it has not raised taxes as it has grown.
-If Texas and the Carolinas keep building, the migration continues, and prices stay tolerable.
-If they stop, prices catch up to California within a decad,e and the next migration starts somewhere new, maybe Idaho if it can scale.
-Either way, the cost of living has stopped being background noise.
-It is now the main reason Americans decide where to live, making it one of the main forces shaping who has access to what in this country.
+The interesting question is whether Florida's recipe scales.
+Florida absorbs $21 billion a year in part because it has built.
+If Texas and the Carolinas keep building, the migration continues and prices stay tolerable.
+If they don't, prices catch up to California within a decade and the next migration starts.
+Either way, the cost of living has stopped being a backdrop.
+It has become the foreground of who lives where in America.

 Methodology & sources

-Cost-of-living data are from the Missouri Economic Research and Information eCentre (Q3 2025), with annual household expenditure estimates from GOBankingRate's analysis of the Bureau of uLabour Statistics' 2024 Consumer Expenditure Survey.
+Cost-of-living data is from the Missouri Economic Research and Information Center (Q3 2025), with annual household expenditure estimates from GOBankingRate's analysis of the Bureau of Labor Statistics' 2024 Consumer Expenditure Survey.
 Grocery price index figures are from the Council for Community & Economic Research, indexed to a U.S. baseline of 100.

-Wealth migration figures are from Realtor.com's analysis of Internal Revenue Service interstate migration filings for the 2023 tax year.
+Wealth migration figures are from Realtor.com's analysis of Internal Revenue Service interstate migration filings, 2023 tax year.
 Four states (New Hampshire, Maryland, Delaware, Rhode Island) are excluded from the IRS reporting and omitted from the scatter and totals.

-Quality-of-life rankings are from WalletHub's 2025 Best States to Live In study, covering 51 metrics across affordability, economy, education, health, quality of life, and safety.
+Quality of life rankings are from WalletHub's 2025 Best States to Live In study — 51 metrics across affordability, economy, education and health, quality of life, and safety.
 Upper-middle-class income thresholds are from GOBankingRates' analysis of 2024 U.S. Census data.

 The "$18 billion" figure is the net 2023 interstate income flow summed across the top 10 livability states, excluding Florida (the outlier) and New Hampshire (no reported flow).
 The wealth-vs-quality framing is the author's synthesis across these datasets.